microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationstrengths-overview.md

 * Combinations of password and a second factor that make a valid multifactor authentication combination ("something you have" and "something you know").
 * Passwordless multifactor authenticators such as FIDO2 and x509 certificate authentication.

-Each combination is a part of a built-in authentication strength and may be used in custom authentication strengths.
+Each combination is a part of a built-in authentication strength and can be used in custom authentication strengths.

 To view the details of the supported authentication methods and the allowed combinations, call the [List authenticationMethodModes](../api/authenticationstrengthroot-list-authenticationmethodmodes.md) API.